 Telix Pharmaceuticals Limited (TLX) Shares Fall Amid SEC Subpoena -- Hagens Berman

-SAN FRANCISCO, July 31, 2025 /PRNewswire/ -- On July 23, 2025, investors in Telix Pharmaceuticals Limited ( NASDAQ: TLX ) saw the price of their American Depositary Shares significantly fall after the company revealed that it received a subpoena from the SEC.
+SAN FRANCISCO, Aug.
+08, 2025 (GLOBE NEWSWIRE) -- On July 23, 2025, investors in Telix Pharmaceuticals Limited ( NASDAQ: TLX ) saw the price of their American Depositary Shares significantly fall after the company revealed that it received a subpoena from the SEC.

 Telix's revelation has prompted national shareholders rights firm Hagens Berman to open an investigation into whether Telix may have misled investors about certain of its drug candidates and urges Telix investors who suffered substantial losses to submit your losses now .
 The firm also encourages persons with knowledge who may be able to assist in the investigation to contact its attorneys.